 Later on in the flight when the pilot gets tired his/her capabilities are reduced but at the same time the task requirements increase during the descent to approach and landing.
 Afterwards, during taxi to the parking position the workload is much less and the pilot can relax again.

-It can be of great assistance for the pilot to have a firm grasp on the indications he may expect from the aircraft in terms of performance so that if something doesn't add up he can take preventive action.
-For this we are going to take a look at the factors involved and reduce any risk.
+It can be of great assistance for the pilot to have a firm grasp on the indications he may expect from the aircraft in terms of performance so that if something doesn't add up preventive action can be taken.
+For this we are going to take a look at the factors involved and reduce any risk as much as possible.

 During preflight on the ground the pilot can prepare and make list of expected indications from the aircraft by thoroughly assessing the environment the flight is going to be executed in.
 To name but a few: air density, runway condition and wind direction all have their effects on the performance of engines, propeller and wings.
 For a checklist of these and other important items go to our section on aircraft performance.

 Low workload situation: Should anything happen just stop and try to solve the problem.
 Without positive result the flight should be aborted and the aircraft taxied back to the hanger or parking position for inspection.
 In case of emergency everybody can get out of the aircraft without too much difficulty.

 During this phase of the flight the pilot or crew checks the aircraft systems, sets up any needed navigational equipment (maps and or GPS) and gets everything ready for departure.

 High workload situation: At this point the crew must have an idea of how the aircraft is going to perform.
 During power application and when the aircraft starts rolling the pilot must verify the runway heading, set the correct engine power and verify indications, see if the airspeed indicator comes alive and checks acceleration of the aircraft.